Aurel-R/cma/README.md

 };
 ```

-You can't affect directly a pointer in CM, you have to use memcpy()
+You can't affect directly a pointer in cm, you have to use memcpy()
 ```
 char str[] = "abc";
 struct x *cm;  /* the CM */